 Who We Are

 YouthBuild Charter School of California was founded by Phil Matero based on his strong belief that all young people, regardless of their circumstances, should have access to a quality education that would prepare them to counter social inequalities and realize their full potential.
-The school was launched and continues to be supported by the national organization YouthBuild USA in response to California YouthBuild programs’ need for a robust high school diploma based education option for their students (as opposed to the traditional GED route taken by many YouthBuild programs.)
-Our school is accredited by the Western Association of Schools and Colleges (WASC) and authorized by the Inyo County Superintendent of Schools,
+The school was launched and continues to be supported by the national organization YouthBuild USA in response to California YouthBuild programs’ need for a robust high school diploma based education option for their students (instead of the GED.)
+Our school is accredited by the Western Association of Schools and Colleges (WASC) and authorized by the Inyo County Superintendent of Schools.

 We first opened our doors in September of 2008 to 265 students at three YouthBuild program sites in Los Angeles County.
 At the end of the first school year, 57 students graduated.
 By 2010, YouthBuild Charter School of California had expanded to incorporate YouthBuild programs outside of Los Angeles, to a total of eleven school sites across Los Angeles, Fresno, Riverside and San Bernardino Counties and graduating 380 students at the end of the school year.
-Now entering in our thirteenth year, YCSC has seventeen school sites and serves around 2,000 students a year.
-As of 2020, over 5,400 young people have graduated.
+Now entering our thirteenth year, YCSC has seventeen school sites and serves around 2,000 students a year.
+As of 2020, over 5,400 young people have graduated from YouthBuild Charter School of California.

 Authentic Education Through Community Action